 The new high school buildings complete a second quadrangle on the Nianjema campus and house two large classroom buildings and a new science lab and library.
 Nearby four new dormitories and an all-purpose building underwritten by USAID are completed.

-The buildings are green, designed to be sustainable, with unique features designed by school architect and trustee Daniel Manase, including low, louvered windows that create a constant, cooling breeze.
+The buildings are environmentally safe and healthy, designed to be sustainable, with unique features designed by school architect and trustee Daniel Manase, including low, louvered windows that create a constant, cooling breeze.
 They are also colorful—roofs of blue or red tile, exterior walls of deep gold, light blue, brick red and dark green.
 Nianjema is a beautiful campus.

 All are built by local labor, under the supervision of Manase and school manager Charlie Sloan.